Favorites

 Reference: #00000057

-Branco and Preto is a furniture company set up, in 1952, by forward-thinking architects Miguel Forte, Jacob Ruchti, Plinio Groce, Roberta Aflalo, Carlos Millan and Che Y Hwa.
-In the 1940s, after they all graduated from studying architecture at The Mackenzie School of Engineering, they needed furniture suitable for the architecture style they practiced.
-As a group of friends they rallied around an idea advanced by Roberto Aflalo to open a store that sold pieces of modern design furniture.
+The furniture company Branco & Preto was set up in 1952 by forward-thinking architects Miguel Forte, Jacob Ruchti, Plinio Groce, Roberta Aflalo, Carlos Millan and Che Y Hwa.
+In the 1940s, after graduating as architects from Mackenzie University, they sought furniture suitable for their practices; the group of friends pursued Aflalo's idea to open a store that sold modern designs.

-Collectively they have produced some of the most significant pieces of Brazilian furniture.
-The furniture styles were developed as part of the individuals architectural designs.
-The pieces are finished to the highest quality in Brazilian native woods and materials.
+Collectively they have produced some of Brazil's most significant furniture, developed as part of their individual architectural designs.
+The pieces are finished to the highest quality in Brazilian native woods and materials.?